Minimize the Size of Your BGP Table

 • The inbound filter for X2 is a bit more complex: you have to accept a prefix if it originates in AS 65101 or is the default route.
 You already implemented prefix filters and AS-path based filters; now you have to combine them.
 Implementing such a condition often requires a more complex routing policy; many BGP implementations call it a route map.

-Hint: You’ll have to get fluent with regular expressions to master BGP routing policies, but let’s do things one step at a time – the regular expression 65101$ matches prefixes originating in AS 65101.
+To master BGP routing policies, you must become fluent in regular expressions.
+Let’s take things one step at a time.
+The regular expression 65101$ matches prefixes originating in AS 65101.

 Warning